What is in this booklet?

 Just like any other health problem, arthritis can affect a relationship.
 It may affect your ability to hold down a job or to work within the home.
 This may cause financial difficulties and place extra demands on one partner.
 If you have prided yourself on your ability to work, earn money or do whatever you want independently, then your arthritis can lead to loss of self-esteem and be difficult to cope with.
 You may experience some degree of depression – this is quite common.

-In some relationships one person plays a dominant role and tends to organise the other.
-A balance which has been established can be upset by arthritis.
+In some relationships, one person plays a dominant role and tends to organize the other.
+A balance that has been established can be upset by arthritis.
 You both need to discuss the changing situation and decide how to adapt to it.

 If one partner becomes financially or physically dependent on the other there is a risk that the relationship could be manipulated so that one person is pressured by the other to do things they would rather not do.
-The arthritis should not be used as an excuse to change your personal or sexual relationship in a way you are unhappy with.
-If this is happening then discuss the situation with a friend, your doctor or a counsellor (see ‘Who else can I discuss things with?’).
+Arthritis should not be used as an excuse to change your personal or sexual relationship in a way you are unhappy with.
+If this is happening then discuss the situation with a friend, your doctor, or a counselor.

 With time every couple can adapt to the challenge of arthritis, although some couples do so more easily than others.
 Many couples find that their relationship becomes stronger as a result of the increased sharing of activities and the discussion this entails.